25% Pre-Launch Savings

 FAQs

-While Where the Wild Things Are by Maurice Sendak is used as a reference within several of the modules, what’s being taught throughout the course can be applied to just about any favorite children's story.
+While Where the Wild Things Are by Maurice Sendak is used as a reference within several of the modules, what’s being taught throughout the early literacy course can be applied to just about any favorite children's story.

 NO this is not a course on "How to Teach a Child to Read before Starting Kindergarten".